avalon60/OraTAPI/README.md

 to that originally chosen, assuming that you don't wish to reset your bespoke config.

 Finally, ensure that you have access to an Oracle database and configure your `TNS` entries or connection settings.
-You should test your connection to the database via SQLcl or SQL Developer, before attempting with OraTAPI.
+You should test your connection to the database, via SQLcl or SQL Developer, before attempting with OraTAPI.

 NOTES: